 Both methods of vacuum extraction methods carry a risk of a subgaleal hemorrhage, in which there is bleeding between the newborn’s scalp and skull.
 This type of hemorrhage can result in a swelling of the newborn’s head that must be treated immediately or the condition can result in anemia, seizures, shock or death.

 Vacuum extractions also carry a risk of retinal birth injuries in which the newborn’s eyes have red rings or small amounts of blood.
 Retinal birth injuries may clear up quickly without treatment but, in some cases, the child may suffer lasting vision problems as a result.

 If you or your child has been injured as a result of vacuum extraction, you may wish to consult a Chicago medical malpractice attorney.
-Ankin Law Offices has years of experience helping clients to pursue their medical malpractice claims and recover for their medical expenses and pain and suffering.
+Ankin Law has years of experience helping clients to pursue their medical malpractice claims and recover for their medical expenses and pain and suffering.

 Illinois Forceps Injuries Attorneys